ntcgeorge/learngit/GitTut.md

 > Enter same passphrase again: [Type passphrase again]
 ```

-3. After the key is generated, we need to add the public key to Github account.
-Which looks like this:
+3. After the key is generated, we need to add the public key to Github account, which looks like this:
 ![addsshkey](https://docs.github.com/assets/cb-24796/images/help/settings/ssh-key-paste.png)
 For more details, please refer to [How to add SSH key](https://docs.github.com/cn/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 4. Once the key is added to the account.
-We can link the local repo to remote repo(github repo). cd to your local repository filefolder and use the command.
+We can link the local repo to remote repo(github repo). cd to your local repository file folder and use the command.

 ```console
 $ git remote add origin git@github.com:username/reponame.git